Patreon/patreon-wordpress/readme.txt

 * Fixed: HTTP 429 responses no longer incorrectly mark credentials as invalid — only HTTP 401 triggers this
 * Fixed: Token refresh is no longer attempted when API calls fail due to rate limiting or server errors
 * Fixed: Added a 5-minute cooldown to `check_creator_tiers` to prevent repeated `/oauth2/v2/campaigns` calls on every admin page load
+* Fixed: Tier dropdown refresh icon in post editor metabox was hidden when tier names were long

 = 1.9.16 =